 3. Infrastructure IoT

 The ultimate vision for the 'Smart City' is one in which the internet is as much a part of its infrastructure as its roads, bridges and tunnels.
 More than providing a communications venue for people, the internet of the 'Smart City' will serve as the backbone for information transfer between 'things'.
 This is often referred to as the 'Internet of Things', through which sensors will communicate information that initiates a human or machine response.
-(Two years ago we wrote about this in our Smart Infrastructure Market Report.)
+(See our web report: The Promise of Smart Infrastructure.)

 'Smart Cities' will come to pass in the course of addressing our $4.6 trillion infrastructure investment need over the next ten years.
 Futurists and investors already see the opportunity.
 Precast and prestressed concrete manufacturers that recognize it early will be big winners too.